Brian Jeffery’s home page

 Dr. Brian Jeffery took a First in Modern Languages from Christ Church, Oxford, and a doctorate from St. Andrews, as well as a further degree in musicology from Oxford.
 He taught at St. Andrews and at UC Berkeley.
 As well as specializing in Renaissance literature and thought, he concentrates on textual analysis of early sources and the production of modern editions.
 In 1997 he held the Curtis Mayes Orpheus Chair in Musicology at Florida State University, Tallahassee.

 He is the director of Tecla Editions, the author of the book Fernando Sor, Composer and Guitarist, and has published a new and re-engraved eleven-volume edition of the New Complete Works for Guitar of Sor and very many authoritative editions of music.
+In 2017 he published a new book, España de la guerra: the Spanish political and military songs of the war in Spain 1808 to 1814, which catalogues and describes for the first time the anti-French songs of that period and their musical scores, and discusses their political significance.

 The following introductions, prefaces and articles, many of them long and detailed, may be read on this site under the titles concerned: